Islamic marital practices: Indian subcontinent

 After the Nikah, the now married couple joins each other to be seated among gender-segregated attendees.
 The groom is customarily brought first to the women's area in order for him to be able to present gifts to his wife's sister.
 Although jointly seated, the bride and the groom can only observe one another via mirrors, and a copy of the Quran is placed in between their assigned seats.
 With their heads sheltered by a dupatta and while guided by the Maulvi, the couple reads Muslim prayers.

 After the wedding ceremony, the bride is brought to the house of her husband, where she is welcomed by her mother-in-law, who holds a copy of the Quran over her head.

 The wedding reception hosted by the groom family is known as the Valimah or the Dawat-e-walima.

-As per Muslim Personal Law Sharia Application Act of 1937, which is applicable to all Muslims in India (except in the state of Goa), polygamy is legal: a Muslim man may marry a maximum of four women without divorce and with few conditions.
-Following are the laws applicable to Muslims in India (except in the state of Goa) regarding matters of marriage, succession, Inheritance etc.